AdamWonia/RSA-algorithm-c-sharp/README.md

 - give info where keys should be stored by default
 - mention primeNumbers.txt file
 - and how to use it
+- smth about ext Euc alg and other methods

 # Sources